Celebrating the Natural Beauty of Chicago's Southeast Side

 Tuesday-Saturday 10 am - 4 pm

-Painting exhibition by Chicago artist Tara Keating that explores post-industrial sites undergoing environmental remediation and habitat restoration efforts under the stewardship of the Chicago Park District.
-Included in the exhibition are sixteen paintings inspired by the landscape and the animal inhabitants of Big Marsh Park, Hegewisch Marsh, Indian Ridge Marsh, Steelworkers Park, and Marian R. Byrnes Park.
+2022 painting exhibition by Chicago artist Tara Keating that explored post-industrial sites undergoing environmental remediation and habitat restoration efforts under the stewardship of the Chicago Park District.
+Included in the exhibition were sixteen paintings inspired by the landscape and the animal inhabitants of Big Marsh Park, Hegewisch Marsh, Indian Ridge Marsh, Steelworkers Park, and Marian R. Byrnes Park.
 Following is an online version of the complete exhibition.